rowinf/rowinf.github.io/content/posts/htmx-page-transitions.md

 Another popular solution is to change the behavior of links to asynchronously fetch the next page, updating the document `<body>` content without a full page load.
 This makes page navigation much faster.
 I'm going to use htmx to achieve that behavior for this blog.
 This solution can be done in just a few lines of code.
 Some [helpful blog posts](https://brandonrozek.com/blog/progressive-enhancement-page-transitions-hugo-htmx/) have been written about it, but this post is about how I did it for this blog.

-{{< aside >}}
-Earlier libraries that pioneered this kind of page navigation include pjax and turbolinks, so it's still common to refer to this navigation technique as *pjax-style* or *turbolinks* navigation.
-{{< /aside >}}

 I chose htmx as a solution because it is a small JavaScript library that enhances any website with SPA-like behavior.
 The [boosting](https://htmx.org/docs/#boosting) feature of htmx globally enables asynchronous requesting of body content.
 A great feature of the boost feature is that it "degrades gracefully", like how an escalator becomes stairs, if something goes wrong in the user's browser.
 I find htmx attributes easy to use and its conventions easy to follow.

+{{< aside >}}
+Earlier libraries that pioneered this kind of page navigation include pjax and turbolinks, so it's still common to refer to this navigation technique as *pjax-style* or *turbolinks* navigation.

+This practice comes with a very important caveat that it's common for `<script>` tags to be written in the body of a static website.

+Scripts in the body content are rerun whenever the user navigates around the website while using this technique which may cause issues.
+Spoiler alert!
+{{< /aside >}}

 ## Customize Hugo Theme